danjulio/tCam/readme.md

 ![Web Application](pictures/tcam_web.png)

 ### Python Driver
-A simple driver to allow access from python programs.
+A simple driver to allow access from python programs makes it easy to write your own software to access the cameras.
+The python driver supports either a network connection to any camera, or a hardwired connection to tCam-Mini from a Raspberry Pi.

 ### R Driver
 Bob Rudus wrote a R driver for tCam-Mini that can be found in his [github repository](https://github.com/hrbrmstr/tcam).